mattermost/docs/doc/charts/redis/index.md

 They way we've chosen to implement compartmentalized sub-charts includes the ability to disable the components that you may not want in a given deployment.
-For this reason, the first settings you should decide upon is `enabled:`.
+For this reason, the first setting you should decide upon is `enabled:`.

 By default, Redis is disabled out of the box.
 Should you wish to enable it, set `enabled: true`.